High Point Drowning Case Dismissed Due to Governmental Immunity

 The important takeaway from this case is that you have to be vigilant regarding your safety and the safety of your family.
 If you spend time at a pool this summer - whether public or private - do not take your safety for granted and do not rely on others to monitor your children.
 It's never a good idea to go swimming alone, no matter your age or swimming ability, and you should avoid swimming in overcrowded areas or where visibility is reduced.

-Visit www.poolsafely.gov for more information about pool and spa safety.
+For more information about pool and spa safety, please visit:

 Karonnie Truzy is a litigation attorney at Crumley Roberts and represented the estate of Anthony Lee Hayes in the referenced case against the city of High Point.
 He is a seasoned litigator and was recognized by the National Trial Lawyers as a "Top 40 Under 40" lawyer.Free Initial Consultation